shunnnosukekawai/detectron2_demo/README.md

 ---
 ## Selectable models
-set one of these models in the model directory
+set one of these models in the model directory:

  | Architecture                                                                                                  | No. images | AP     | AP50   | AP75   | AP Small | AP Medium | AP Large | Model size full | Model size trimmed |
  |---------------------------------------------------------------------------------------------------------------|------------|--------|--------|--------|----------|-----------|----------|--------------------|-----------------|